Philotheca cymbiformis

-Philotheca cymbiformis is a species of flowering plant in the family Rutaceae and is endemic to the south-west of Western Australia.
+Philotheca cymbiformis is a species of flowering plant in the family Rutaceae and is endemic to the south-western area of Western Australia.
 It is a low, spreading small shrub with fleshy, narrow elliptic leaves and single white and reddish brown flowers on the ends of branchlets.

 Description

 Philotheca cymbiformis is a shrub that grows to a height of 0.1–0.5 m with greyish, glabrous stems.
 The leaves are narrow elliptical, fleshy, 6–10 mm long and smooth or slightly glandular-warty.
 The flowers are borne singly on the ends of branchlets, each flower on a pedicel about 1.5 mm long.
 There are five triangular sepals about 1.5 mm long and five egg-shaped white petals with a reddish-brown stripe and about 6 mm long.
 The ten stamens each that are free from each other and densely hairy near the base.
 Flowering occurs from September to November.